 10 reasons to use a surveyor

-5. A surveyor can provide a value for your insurance cover, to make sure you have adequate coverage if the worst were to happen.
+- A surveyor will provide you with an accurate valuation for your insurance cover, so you can be confident that you have adequate coverage on your property if the worst should happen.

 - Surveyors are hired to let you know whether any improvements made to a property are legal and compliant.
 They’ll ensure that there are no violations with the building and inform you of the information needed so you can carry out any renovations with confidence.